fullmetalbrackets/blog/src/content/blog/pihole-anywhere-tailscale.md

 Next we'll set up Tailscale on another device we'll be using outside the home.
 For a phone or tablet, just go to the app store, download the Tailscale app and open it, then log in to your Tailscale account and tap the **Connect** button.
 Pretty easy.
 Open the Tailscale app and you'll see a list of the machines on your Tailnet, and their connection status.

-To install Tailscale on a laptop, see <a href="https://tailscale.com/download" target="_blank">this page</a> for how to download and install it on your OS.
+To install Tailscale on a laptop, see <a href="https://tailscale.com/download" target="_blank" data-umami-event="pihole-anywhere-post-download-tailscale">this page</a> for how to download and install it on your OS.

 <div id='pihole'/>